eda-ricercatore/boilerplate-code/README.md

 	algorithms, including those for electronic design automation (such as AND-Inverter Graphs and Binary Decision Diagrams).

+Note: This *C++1y* library of boilerplate code is not guaranteed to
+	be thread safe.

 ## Currently Implemented Data Structures and Algorithms